Hazboun6/hasasia/paper/paper.md

 summarizes their ability to *detect* a given signal.
-Pulsar timing arrays (PTAs) are collections of highly precise millisecond pulsars regularly monitored for shifts in the spin period of pulsars indicative of gravitational waves in the nanoHertz regime.
+Pulsar timing arrays (PTAs) are collections of highly precise millisecond pulsars regularly monitored for shifts in the spin period of pulsars indicative of gravitational waves in the nanohertz regime.
+See @hobbs and @burke-spolaor for a review of pulsar timing arrays and the astrophysics of nanohertz gravitational waves.
 The sensitivity curves for PTAs are often overly simplified in the literature, lacking detailed information about the fit to a pulsar's timing parameters and assuming identical pulsar noise characteristics.

 ``Hasasia`` is a Python package for calculating and building accurate PTA sensitivity curves, largely based on the formalism presented in [@hazboun:2019].
+This software is designed for use by astronomers interested in sources of nanohertz gravitational waves and PTA data analysts alike.
 It uses standard Python packages, such as ``Numpy`` [@numpy] and ``Astropy`` [@astropy] to build sensitivity curves from generic PTAs of individually constructed pulsars. ``Hasasia`` includes the ability to add time-correlated (red) noise into the noise power spectral density of individual pulsars.
 The strongest expected signal in the PTA band is the stochastic gravitational wave background from supermassive binary black holes, which is also modeled as a red noise process.
 Therefore, it is important to take low-frequency noise into account when assessing the sensitivity of a PTA.

 The API is designed with a general astrophysics audience in mind.
 In fact a number of "standard" PTA configurations are included as part of the package.
 It has already been made a requirement of another Python package [@gwent].
 The various sensitivity curve objects in ``hasasia`` allow the